Gameplay footage of collecting a key

 Core Design Appeal

-- The Process (Is Ongoing) -
+- The Design Process (Is Ongoing) -

 With most developments coming off notepad ideas, the current scope is to create a vertical slice of the first level, with associated mission variants and a push for 'visual polish' relative to my previous work.
 Reflecting on Primal Edge, it shows off much of its roughness, the visual identity having taken a backfoot due to immense mechanical demands.
 Part of my desire to draft a game concept where combat is not a big feature, was to push myself into this artistic end.
 As mechanics become more finalized, extra work will be given to developing the visual identity of the game.
 Currently, prototyping of main mechanics and an initial level greybox is underway in Unreal Engine 5.
 At this early stage, much of the potential identity is still being shaped, though the central pillar will lie onto the preservation of momentum.